rbleggi/tech-pocs/scala-3.6/guitar-factory/README.md

-# **Guitar Factory System**
+# **Guitar Builder System**

 ## **Overview**

-This project implements a **custom guitar factory system** that allows users to specify **guitar type, model, specifications, and operating system (OS)** to create personalized guitars.
-The system also manages **inventory**, keeping track of available guitars and their quantities.
+This project implements a **custom guitar builder system** that allows users to flexibly create personalized guitars by specifying attributes such as **type, model, specifications, and operating system (OS)**.
+It also includes an * *inventory management system**, tracking available guitars and their quantities.

-The project follows the **Factory Method Pattern** to handle guitar creation dynamically and uses a **Singleton Pattern** to manage the inventory, ensuring a centralized and consistent stock management system.
+The project utilizes the **Builder Pattern** to streamline guitar creation with flexibility and readability and uses a * *Singleton Pattern** for centralized, consistent inventory management.

 ### **Tech Stack**

 - **Scala 3.6** → Modern JVM-based language with functional programming support.
 - **SBT** → Scala's build tool for managing dependencies and compiling code.
 - **JDK 21** → Required for running the application.